GeoinformationSystems/climatecharts_dev/README.md

 * `vagrant destroy` to wipe out the guest machine completely.
 You can re-create it and start over with `vagrant up`.

-* `psql -h localhost -p 5432 -d pettycash -U vagrant` to connect to database from host.
+* `psql -h localhost -p 5432 -d climatecharts_weatherstations -U postgres` to connect to database from host.
 Similarly, you can connect using [pgAdmin4](https://www.pgadmin.org/).